Our Model: Infrastructure for Direct Support

 -

-Payment processing directly to vendors from project accounts
+Payment processing directly to vendors from project accounts when possible

 -